snendev/snen.dev/entries/snen-dot-dev.md

 Welcome to [snen.dev](https://snen.dev)!

-This website leverages the [React 18 Release Candidate](https://github.com/reactwg/react-18/discussions/9) (see [React](https://reactjs.org/) if you're not familiar), enabling support for two previously-incompatible React features which massively improve the performance and usability of the React model.
+This website leverages the [React 18 Release Candidate](https://github.com/reactwg/react-18/discussions/9) (see [React](https://reactjs.org/) if you're not familiar), enabling support for two previously-incompatible React features which massively improve its performance and usability.

 The server uses Deno, a [TypeScript](https://www.typescriptlang.org/) runtime with native support for ESM and other modern browser features, which builds and serves the application without a typical framework.

 ## Why React?

 Plenty of tools exist for building websites or applications, so the choice of a front-end framework is always somewhat deliberate.
-So "Why React?" is a natural question to ask someone in my position.
-Often, the question's intent is really one of three more specific questions:
+Often, people want to know one of three more specific answers:

 - Why a JavaScript client-side framework, as opposed to vanilla HTML/JavaScript?
 - Why JavaScript at all, instead of using a web framework in another language (rendering with HTML templates/etc)?
 - Why React, as opposed to Angular, Vue, Svelte, or another JS framework?

 The first two, I'll answer first.
 I think JavaScript is neat; I enjoy writing TypeScript code in particular.
 I think reactive web frameworks provide powerful toolkits for building UIs.
 I thinkg the APIs exposed by React and libraries in the React ecosystem are intuitive, and the application code I write with them is sensible, readable, and maintainable.